 Start drawing the symbol by adding a pin.
+This symbol will not have a pin 1, so we will start with a pin numbered 2.
 Click the Add a pin button \bigcirc{1}^{A} on the right toolbar.
 The Pin Properties dialog will appear.
-Set Pin name to A, Pin number to 2, Electrical type to Passive, and Orientation to Right.
-Set X Position to -200 mils and Y Position to 0.
+Set the pin properties as follows:

+• Pin name: A

+• Pin number: 2

+Electrical type: Passive

+• Orientation: Right

+• X Position: -200 mils

+• Y Position: 0

 Click OK, then click on the canvas to place the pin.
 If the pin moved after clicking OK, it might be necessary to edit the pin's properties again (double click the pin, or right click on the pin \rightarrow Properties...) to set the position correctly.